 For nature and wildlife lovers, few places rival with the Canadian Arctic and Greenland.
 Endless mountain ranges, some covered in tundra alive with flowers, some as barren as a desert, are the domain of muskoxen, Arctic fox and hares.
 Deep-blue iceberg-studded straits, bays and seas, are home to polar bear, walrus and whales, including the elusive narwhal.
 Visit Inuit settlements and remains of expeditions of discovery, hike to marvellous views or kayak the still waters at the bottom of towering bird cliffs.
 The Arctic will leave you speechless at time, full of energy at others, changed forever.

 As you walk through the Siq to the Treasury at Petra, you cannot help but be in awe.
-Hand-hewn red sandstone buildings rise up into the clear desert skies, remembering ancient caravans of spice traders travelling far and wide to sell their wares.
+Hand-hewn red sandstone buildings rise up into the clear desert sky, remembering ancient caravans of spice traders travelling far and wide to sell their wares.
 In the Roman ruins at Jerash and in the crusader castles and Byzantine mosaics along the King’s Highway, history is everywhere in this beautiful land.
 Travel through canyons and oases, stay with locals among the rock formations of Wadi Rum, and begin to understand why T.E.
 Lawrence loved this land.

 Could this be the friendliest country on earth?
-This country which has seen the likes of Darius the Great, Alexander and Genghis Khan?
+This nation which has seen the likes of Darius the Great, Alexander and Genghis Khan?
 This land of ancient civilizations, aesthetic beauty and exquisite architecture; where mosques, palaces and mansions stand proud; where history gazes down upon you in the ruins of Persepolis, the bazaars of Shiraz and the palaces of Esfahan; where poetry lives in the gardens of Kashan...
 Sit down for tea or share a meal in someone's home and let Iran embrace you.

 Whether you walk among the beautiful rock formations of the White Desert, admire the sunrise from Mount Sinai, or soak in a hot spring in remote Siwa, the magnificent desert is all around you in Egypt.
 But it is the Nile that is the lifeblood of this dry country, the river that gave us one of the world's oldest civilizations.
 Witness the pyramids, citadel, mosques and museums in Cairo, the towering Pharaonic temples and Valley of the Kings near Luxor and the masterpiece of a temple Ramses II built in Abu Simbel.
 Join a Nile cruise and visit edifices where time has stood still for centuries.
 No matter how you travel, Egypt will leave an impression on you.